juicedata/juicefs/docs/en/how_to_setup_object_storage.md

 ## WebDAV <span id='webdav'></span>

-[WebDAV](https://en.wikipedia.org/wiki/WebDAV) is an extension of the Hypertext Transfer Protocol (HTTP) that not allows clients to perform remote Web content authoring operations.
-For a storage that speaks WebDAV, JuiceFS can use it as the data store.
+[WebDAV](https://en.wikipedia.org/wiki/WebDAV) is an extension of the Hypertext Transfer Protocol (HTTP) that facilitates collaborative editing and management of documents stored on the WWW server among users.
+Starting from JuiceFS v0.15+, for a storage that speaks WebDAV, JuiceFS can use it as the data store.

 You need set `--storage` to `webdav`, and `--bucket` to the endpoint of WebDAV.
 If basic authorization is enable, username and password should be provided as `--access-key` and `--secret-key`, for example: